numpy/numpy/doc/source/reference/arrays.nditer.rst

 By default, the :class:`nditer` treats the input array as a read-only object.
 To modify the array elements, you must specify you want to use either read-write or write-only mode.
-This is controlled using per-operand flags.
+This is controlled with per-operand flags.

-One thing to watch out for is that regular assignment in Python is simply changing a reference in the local or global variable dictionary.
+One thing to watch out for is that regular assignment in Python simply changes a reference in the local or global variable dictionary.
-This means that simply assigning to `x` will not place a value into the element of the array, but will rather switch `x` from being a reference to an array element to being a reference to the value you assigned.
+This means that simply assigning to `x` will not place the value into the element of the array, but rather switch `x` from being an array element reference to being a reference to the value you assigned.
 To actually modify the element of the array, `x` should be indexed with the ellipsis.